CompNet/MultiNetVotes/README.md

 # Data
 Our tool was applied to data representing the activity of the members of the European Parliament (MEPs) during the 7th term (from June 2009 to June 2014), as described in [AFL'19].
 The raw data describing this activity were retrieved from the [It's Your Parliament](http://www.itsyourparliament.eu/) website.
-There were some minor issues with these data, which we had to correct: some MEPs were represented twice, some profiles were incomplete, the policy domains were not defined for all vote texts, etc. These cleaned data are available on [FigShare](https://doi.org/10.6084/m9.figshare.5785833).
+There were some minor issues with these data, which we had to correct: some MEPs were represented twice, some profiles were incomplete, the policy domains were not defined for all vote texts, etc. These cleaned data, as well as our figures and results, are available on [FigShare](https://doi.org/10.6084/m9.figshare.17087435).

 # Organization
 Here are the folders composing the project:
 * Folder `src`: contains the source code (R scripts).
 * Folder `in`: contains the files used by our scripts, i.e. the inputs.
   * Folder `itsyourparliament`: this folder will be contain raw input files.
-The raw data can be downloaded from [`figshare`](https://figshare.com/articles/NetVotes_2017_-_iKnow_17/5785833).
+The raw data can be downloaded from [`figshare`](https://doi.org/10.6084/m9.figshare.17087435).
   * Folder `_overall`: the files in this folder will be generated from raw data.
     * `all-votes.csv`: individual vote data, i.e. how each MEP voted.
     * `dom-details.csv`: Committee and polcy details for each domain.